pnhuy/nsm/CONTRIBUTING.md

-# Contributing to GenerativeAnatomy
+# Contributing to NSM

-Thank you for considering to contribute to `GenerativeAnatomy`.
+Thank you for considering to contribute to `NSM`.

 This guide is inspired by [DOSMA](https://github.com/ad13/DOSMA).